If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-As the metallic embroidery thread comes off the spool, it soon reaches the tension disks of the embroidery machine.
+As the metallic embroidery thread unwinds off the spool, it soon reaches the tension disks of the embroidery machine.
 Loosening machine tension decreases friction at these discs, preventing stretching, backup, and ultimate breakage of the thread as it passes through.

 Thus, embroidering with metallic thread is one of the few times where you may need to loosen your machine’s tension to achieve the best results.